julienrf/enum/README.md

 fooLabels.labels == Set("Bar", "Baz")
 ~~~

-See the [API documentation](https://www.javadoc.io/doc/org.julienrf/enum-labels_2.11/3.0) for more details.
+See the [API documentation](https://www.javadoc.io/doc/org.julienrf/enum-labels_2.12/3.1) for more details.

 ## Changelog

+- 3.1
+    - Scala 2.12 support
 - 3.0
     - **Breaking change**: the companion object’s `apply` method that was used to derive enumerations
       has been renamed to `derived`.
 The `apply` method still exists but it now returns the